Absorbent incontinence aids

 • the protective cream with arginine leaves a transparent protective layer on the skin

-In the previous chapters, you have received detailed information on the topic of "Incontinence."
-If you have any additional questions, please contact our customer service.
-The customer service team of Gorilla Gesund is a team of qualified staff members available for all questions regarding the topic of "Incontinence."
+In the previous chapters, you received detailed information on the topic of "incontinence."
+If you have additional questions, please contact our customer service.
+The customer service of Gorilla Gesund is a team of competent advisors for all questions on the topic of "incontinence."

 Supply process

-Our competent employees are happy to advise you and assist in selecting the right aid.
+Our competent staff will be happy to advise you and help you choose the right aid.
 After presenting the prescription, we will, if necessary, submit a cost estimate and then prepare the goods for shipping.

-ATTENTION - Unfortunately, we do not specialize in children's diapers and therefore cannot guarantee supply.
-Please inquire about this at another medical supply store.
+WARNING - Unfortunately, we do not specialize in children's diapers and therefore cannot guarantee supply.
+Please inquire at another medical supply store.

 Sources: